NghiaTranUIT/GoldenRetrieverProject/Task 1/readme.md

-Write a function which takes a string as argument and returns the string reversed.
-For example, "abcdef" becomes "fedcba".
-Do not use the reverse method.
-Does it work with emojis?
 =======
 Write a function which takes a string as an argument and returns the string reversed.
 For example, "abcdef" becomes "fedcba".
 Do not use the reverse method.
 Does it work with emojis?

 ## Requirement
-Because Xcode doesn't support Playground for Objective-C (actually it's https://github.com/krzysztofzablocki/Playgrounds) So I create a self-explanatory iOS application for a demonstration.
+Because Xcode doesn't support Playground for Objective-C (actually it's https://github.com/krzysztofzablocki/Playgrounds) So I created a self-explanatory iOS application for a demonstration.

-System
+## System
 + iOS >= 9.3
-+ Xcode 8.3.1
++ Xcode 9 beta 4

 ## What've I done?
 + Fundamental algorithm to reserve string